Rajpratik71/linux-manPages/ntfs-3g.probe.md

               http://tuxera.com/community/ntfs-3g-faq/

        for  common  questions and known issues.
 If you think you have found an undocumented problem in the latest release of the software then please send an email describing it in detail.
-You can contact the develop‐ ment team on the ntfs-3g-devel@lists.sf.net address.
+You can contact the development team on the ntfs-3g-devel@lists.sf.net address.

 AUTHORS
        ntfs-3g.probe was written by Szabolcs Szakacsits.

 THANKS
        Alon Bar-Lev has integrated the utility into the NTFS-3G build process and tested it with Erik Larsson before the public release.

 SEE ALSO
        ntfs-3g(8)

 ntfs-3g.probe 2017.3.23                                                                      January 2008                                                                             NTFS-3G.PROBE(8)